BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 * [Old Masternode guide (testnet) Section on wallets](https://medium.com/tomochain/how-to-run-a-tomochain-masternode-from-a-to-z-3793752dc3d1#0e58)

-## 8. Run TMN and Jumpstart chain data
+## 8. Run TMN and Jumpstart chaindata
 FIXME Tmn start; Etienne's Chaindata jumpstart

 Below, you will start `tmn` initially, to get files in place, and then **"Jumpstart"** it with a seperate set of commands.